khanfarhan10/khanfarhan10/README.md

 -->

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=khanfarhan10&label=Profile+Views&color=green&style=plastic%22%20alt=%22khanfarhan10" /> </p>
 <!--
-Personalized GitHub Stats Card just replace the username param to your github username.
+The number of github profile or any other repo view. just replace the username param to your github username.
-For more info and customization, read, https://github.com/anuraghazra/github-readme-stats -->
+For more info and customization, read, https://github.com/antonkomarev/github-profile-views-counter -->

 * This is Farhan Hai Khan.
 I work on Machine Learning Projects, and am interested in Data Science & Artificial Intelligence.
 I also build repositories with automation/competititive coding/utility problems solved over different domains using Python.
 * I am a 3rd year undergraduate under the department of Electrical Engineering in Institute of Engineering & Managemnet, Kolkata.